-The Women’s Clinic of Atlanta provides Pre-termination (abortion) Screening with a licensed medical professional.
+The Women’s Clinic of Atlanta provides abortion screening with a licensed medical professional.
 This service includes the following:

 - Do I have proof of pregnancy?
 In the state of GA, proof of pregnancy from a licensed medical professional is required 24 hours prior to an abortion.

 - Is this a viable pregnancy?
 Is the heart beating or might this pregnancy end with a natural miscarriage?
 According to current research, 15-20% of all pregnancies end with a natural miscarriage.
 Prior to an abortion, it’s medically recommended to eliminate this as a possibility.

 - Exactly how far along am I?
 The gestational age is the calculation that most doctors use to calculate a due date, it’s based on the first day of the last menstrual period.
 The fetal age is the actual age of the fetus based on conception.
 The gestational age determines what abortion procedure a patient is eligible for.
 Reputable abortion providers require ultrasounds prior to providing an abortion to confirm fetal sizing and the gestational age.

 - Do I have an *STI?
 Abortion procedures can jeopardize a women’s health by increasing her risk of infection and other complications if an untreated Sexually Transmitted Infection is present.
 STI fees are due at the time of the appointment.